MarkMallari16/movie-mania/README.md

 # OR
 yarn install

 API Key Configuration
 Get a TMDB API key from The Movie Database (TMDB) website.

 Add your API key to a .env file (e.g., REACT_APP_TMDB_API_KEY=YOUR_API_KEY_HERE) or directly in your JavaScript code (e.g., const API_KEY = 'YOUR_API_KEY_HERE';).

 🏃 Usage
+Open the project:

+For static HTML/CSS/JS: Open index.html in your browser.

+For projects with a development server: Run npm start or yarn start.

+🤝 Contributing
+Feel free to contribute!

+Fork the repository.

+Create a new branch.

+Make your changes.

+Commit and push your changes.

+Open a Pull Request.

+📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+📧 Contact
+Contact Mark Mallari via his GitHub profile for questions.